multiplemonomials/multicast_expert/README.rst

 Q: Is it possible to receive multicasts on all interfaces with a single socket?
     A: For reception, this should be possible; it may be implemented in a future version of the library.

+Q: Why are my multicasts to the loopback device not going through in Linux?
+    A: Linux seems to be very picky about what it allows through loopback.
+First of all, you need to use ``ip route`` to add a route directing your multicast address to the ``lo`` interface.
+Additionally, for IPv6, I have found that multicasts to addresses that don't start with ``ffx1`` (i.e. non-interface-local addresses) do not seem to be sent on loopback.
+Still trying to find any document explaining this behavior...